 - to dismantle and remove its items of property, plant and equipment (decommissioning); and

 - to restore site damage after the commencement of coal production to bring the land into a condition suitable for its further use (site restoration).

 Estimated future costs are provided for at the present value of estimated future expenditures expected to be incurred to settle the obligation, using estimated cash flows, based on current prices adjusted for the inflation.

-The increase in the provision through unwinding of the obligation over the life of the mine, due to the passage of time, is recognised as a finance cost in profit or loss.
+The increase in the provision through unwinding of the obligation, due to the passage of time, is recognised as a finance cost in profit or loss.

 Changes in the obligation, reassessed regularly, related to new circumstances or changes in law or technology, or in the estimated amount of the obligation, or in the pre-tax discount rates, are recognised as an increase or decrease of the cost of the relevant asset to the extent of the carrying amount of the asset; the excess is recognised immediately in profit or loss.

 Gains from the expected disposal of mining assets at the end of the life of the mine are not taken into account when determining the provision.